ocboogie/cim-home-page/app/assignments/H8/questions/ifSwitch.md

     console.log("This will always run");
  }
  ```
- * `switch/case`: a switch statement will run the code in the body of a case, if the case is the same as the expression, if not then will run the default:
+ * `switch/case`: a switch statement will run the code in the body of a case if the case is the same as the expression.
+If not, then it will run the `default`:
  ```js
  switch (expr) {
   case 'Oranges':